-Etruscans, then the Samnites, who lost a long, bitter war with the Romans.
-Pompeii prospered in this new world order and grew fat.
-Located on the Sarno River, the city was a commercial hub for trade routes north to Naples and south to the 'boot' of the peninsula.
+Dario led us through some of the many highlights of Pompeii, including the famous House of the Faun and the lovely House of the Vetti Brothers, owned by the richest citizens in the city.
+He emphasized that although the destruction of Pompeii froze the city in time, painting a vivid picture of life - especially of the wealthy - at the height of Roman civilization, many people don't know that Pompeii started life as a Greek colony.
+Located on the Sarno River, the city became a commercial hub for trade routes north to Naples and south to the 'boot' of the peninsula.
 It was a typical - i.e., unremarkable - city for its day, Dario said, and would have slipped into oblivion if not for a certain cataclysmic event.
 Pompeii died in a heartbeat.
 Archaeologists found bowls and plates sitting on snack bar counters, bread baking in ovens, food ready-to-eat on tables - and people huddled in corners of rooms where they died.
 The macabre side of the calamity, including the plaster casts of dead people, has long dominated the popular image of the tragedy, but many scholars now believe the majority of the population managed to escape during the early stages of the eruption.
 It's what they left behind that matters, especially the homes of the ultra-rich with their magnificent frescoes and over-the-top opulence.
 Naturally, the experience of their slaves was vastly different.
 Archaeologists recently discovered a single-room bakery/prison where slaves and donkeys worked, lived, and slept together in brutal conditions, including near darkness.